BHGC/website/content/join/index.md

 # Join the club <span class="glyphicon glyphicon-heart" aria-hidden="true"></span>

+<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------

 If you want to **learn to hang glide this academic year**, below is how to join the club:

+* Wed Sept 26 @ noon-2pm: Chat with active hangliding students and pilots.
+Meet us at Sproul Plaza / Sather Gate on UC Berkeley campus (south side).
+Look for the hang glider. **(Location is preliminary; we're waiting on approval as of Sept 19)**

 * **Wed Sept 26 @ 8:00pm** 222 Wheeler Hall, UC Berkeley: **SIGNUP MEETING.**
   Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up.  **You have to sign up in person and at this event.**  Due to popularity it is likely there is a lottery, but you'll know when you walk home. **DON'T MISS IT!**